ninja721/veris/README.md

 [📖 Read More](./services/web-app/README.md)

 ### 4. Chrome Extension
 Browser extension with snipping tool for instant fact-checking from any website.
-Users can verify claims without leaving their current page.
+Drag to select any area, capture screenshot, and submit for verification.
+Results appear in web app feed within 2-3 minutes.

-**Tech Stack**: React, TypeScript, Vite, Tailwind CSS
+**Tech Stack**: React, TypeScript, Vite, Tailwind CSS, Chrome Extension API

+**How to Use**:
+1. Click extension icon
+2. Click "Capture Area"
+3. Drag to select area on page
+4. Click "Verify Claim"
+5. Check web app feed in 2-3 minutes

 [📖 Read More](./services/veris_extension/README.md)